Daniel J. Frey

 Saw them wheel a female patient in a wheelchair up to OBGYN; it's their first baby.

-Was there as they filled out the chart.
+Was there as they filled out the patients' chart?

-Helped hold the patient as they cleaned and washed the patients who had soiled themselves.
+Assisted in holding the patient while they cleaned and washed those who had soiled themselves.

 The hands of a nurse are a contradiction.

-They are strong able to turn 300-pound patients.
+They are strong and able to turn 300-pound patients.

-They are rough, cracked from years of constant washing.
+They are rough and cracked from years of constant washing.

 They are also filled with an unbounded understanding of the true meaning of love.